snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 If in a given JSON instance the property at the specific JSON Path isn't found or it isn't a simple string, then the instance will be used to derive a new `unmatched.json` JSON Schema.

 <div class="html">
 <h2><a name="self-describing">7.
-Self-describing Schema</a></h2>
+Self-describing schemas</a></h2>
 </div>

-Last feature is support of [Self-describing Schemas][self-describing].
-To describe it very shortly and roughly: it adds meta information about schema to itself with following properties: vendor, name, version and format.
-In our case format will always contain "jsonschema" (at least for now).
+The last new feature is support of [self-describing schemas][self-describing].
+Enabling this feature will add metadata to the schema, specifically the properties: vendor, name, version and format.
+For now, the format will always be `jsonschema` (at least for now).
 Another properties you need to specify manually with following CLI options: --vendor, --name and --version (default is 0-1-0) respectively.
 One more additional feature is name property autofill in case of schema segmentation: name property and filename will be the same and thus only required option will be --vendor.

+<h2><a name="upgrading">8.
+Upgrading</a></h2>

 <h2><a name="help">9.
 Getting help</a></h2>

-For more details on this release, please check out the [Huskimo 0.2.0][020-release] on GitHub.
+For more details on this release, please check out the [Schema Guru 0.2.0] [020-release] on GitHub.

-We will be building a dedicated wiki for Huskimo to support its usage; in the meantime, if you have any questions or run into any problems, please [raise an issue][issues] or get in touch with us through [the usual channels][talk-to-us].
+We will be building a dedicated wiki for Huskimo to support its usage; in the meantime, if you have any questions or run into any problems, please [raise an issue] [issues] or get in touch with us through [the usual channels] [talk-to-us].

 <div class="html">
 <h2><a name="roadmap">10.
 Plans for the next release</a></h2>